-Object detection in remote sensing images using Mapflow.ai plugin for QGIS
+Object mapping in remote sensing images using Mapflow plugin for QGIS

 Interpretation and subsequent digitization of satellite imagery is a rather laborious process.
 The use of AI-based image recognition technologies leads to a reduction in labor costs and an increase in data processing speed.